 The Baylor University Louise Herrington School of Nursing, accredited by CCNE, is located in Dallas, Texas on the campus of Baylor University Medical Center and offers Baccalaureate, Masters, and Doctor of Nursing Practice degrees.
 Established in 1909, LHSON has an outstanding reputation based on revered faculty, curriculum, students, and donors.
 We are committed to providing our students with a competitively robust nursing education and pacesetter clinical experiences in a faith-based environment exemplified by our motto: Learn.Lead.Serve.

 For prospective faculty, qualifications include: research doctorate and active research and scholarship agenda required for tenure track appointments.
 Practice doctorate or research doctorate is required for clinical track appointments.
 Excellent opportunities for collaborative research with area healthcare agencies exist.
 All candidates must be eligible for licensure as a Registered Nurse in the state of Texas.

-Learn more about all Baylor University employment opportunities by clicking here.
+Learn more about all Baylor University nursing faculty employment opportunities by clicking here.
 To find out what it means to join the Baylor family, click here.